In this article we hope to cover some of the technical issues often encountered with electronic ignitions.

 Most CDI kits are comprised of several components: a control box (module or brain), trigger plate, and trigger magnet.
 Some of the Tri-Spark ignition kits combine the control module and trigger plate under the points cover.

 We stock most of the available electronic ignitions (listed in order by date of inception): Boyer (1969), Pazon (2005), Sparx (2006), Tri-Spark (2007) , and Vape (2010).
-Speaking only of the standard analog ignitions (all makers, with the exception of Sparx, offer high performance products that this article wouldn’t address) use similar circuitry and to accomplish the same task.
+Speaking only of the standard analog ignitions (all makers, with the exception of Sparx, offer high performance products that this article won’t address) use similar circuitry and to accomplish the same task.
 This task being to replace the breaker points and advance unit and mimic their functions.
 Elimination of the contact breaker points eliminates the need for adjustment and replacement of worn components.
 Some folks choose to stay with points as they like the original tech and the ability to service a bike out in the field.
 Both are just as reliable, in my opinion.

 Triumph in 1979 came out with electronic ignition as standard equipment.
 The Lucas Rita ignition (first introduced in 1973) was used till the end of production of the 750 twin in 1985.
 Boyer Bransden came out with their famous Micro MK2 (mark two) ignition about the same time.
 This design would be improved upon in 1996 with the MK3 and again with the current MK4 version was released in the 2000s.